Video courtesy of The Children's Museum of Pittsburgh.

 Instructions:

-• You can make eyes for your puppet with buttons.
+• Then make eyes for your puppet with buttons.
 What do you want the eyes to look like?
-Add cardboard for extra detail by cutting out the cardboard in a shape that you like (we picked a heart) and sewing the button onto the cardboard.
+Add cardboard behind the buttons for extra detail.
+You can do this by cutting out the cardboard in a shape that you like (we picked a heart) and sewing the button onto the cardboard.
 (See video.)

 Want more at-home fun creating cool stuff and making beautiful things?
 Check out more Maker Monday projects right here.